contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==sync_to_window_title== controls whether the window title should be synchronized with the Host Writable status line.
 If the Host Writable status line is denied, enabling this option will update the window title accordingly.
 By default, this option is set to false. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `background`
-`background`: section in the configuration file allows you to customize the background settings for the terminal.
+section in the configuration file allows you to customize the background settings for the terminal.
 ``` yaml
 profiles:
   profile_name: